Continuing Education Activity

 The timely creation of dialysis access; and where feasible, preparation for renal transplantation pre-emptively (before initiating dialysis) provides the best potential rehabilitation since dialysis replaces only some of the kidney's filtration functions and not the endocrine and anti-inflammatory effects.
 Consistent pre-dialysis care has been associated with better outcomes and lower health care expenditure.
 Transferring patients to a multidisciplinary team on identifying a declining GFR, at least 12 months before the initiation of dialysis, is the best approach.
 The start date is determined by extrapolating a trend line of the eGFR until it reaches 10 ml/min/1.73 m^2.

 Home hemodialysis causes additional caregiver/patient burden.
-Imparting adequate pre-dialysis education, motivation and training of patients and caregiver, assisted cannulation and home visits by nurses, an organized framework for the provision of nursing, technical support, and respite care for patients have shown to improve the adoption of home HD.
+Imparting adequate pre-dialysis education, motivation and training of patients and caregivers, assisted cannulation and home visits by nurses, an organized framework for the provision of nursing, technical support, and respite care for patients have shown to improve the adoption of home HD.

+Sticking to a healthy diet has been shown to improve outcomes in patients undergoing hemodialysis.
 A study has indicated that text messaging service to periodically advise dialysis patients about healthy eating habits has improved adherence to dietary recommendations and decreased the need for phosphate binder therapy.
 The reminders regarding the intake of potassium, phosphorus, sodium, and fluids, besides general nutrition and lifestyle tips, include:

 The commencement of home hemodialysis creates unique psychosocial issues affecting the patient and care partner.
 The home HD health care team must provide proactive professional support, respite care, travel support, peer support, and financial support.
 Improper redressal of these aspects could cause patients to return to in-center HD.
 Some centers provide real-time monitoring of home HD treatments, and a panic button/alarm may be present to contact the local paramedic unit.